UNESCO Initiatives in Vestland County

 Bryggen in Bergen

-Bryggen ('The pier') was built around 1070, and was from 1360 to 1754 the seat of the German office in the city and the central hub for the Hanseatic trade in Norway.
-The area is today a vibrant historic district.
-See stiftelsenbryggen.no for more information.
+Bryggen ('The pier') in Bergen is a UNESCO World Heritage site, and was built around 1070.
+From 1360 to 1754 it was the seat of the German office in the city and the central hub for the Hanseatic trade in Norway.
+Today, the area is a vibrant historic district, and one of the biggest prides of Bergen.

-Geopark, Sunnhordland
+Geopark Sunnhordland

-ICOMOS Norge
+ICOMOS Norway

-ICOMOS is a non-governmental international organisation working to preserve the world heritage and advise the UNESCO World Heritage Committee.
-ICOMOS Norge is the advisor for Norwegian authorities in matters regarding world heritage.
-For more information, go to www.icomos.no.
+ICOMOS - International Council on Monuments and Sites - is a non-governmental international organisation working to preserve the world heritage and advise the UNESCO World Heritage Committee.
+ICOMOS Norway is the advisor for Norwegian authorities in matters regarding world heritage.

 The Leprosy Archives of Bergen (Lepraarkivene i Bergen)

-The Leprosy Archives of Bergen document the breakthrough of the scientific understanding and description of leprosy on a world basis.
-Visit the UNESCO webpage about The Leprosy Archives of Bergen for more information.
+The Leprosy Archives of Bergen is on the UNESCO Memory of the World register, and they document the breakthrough of the scientific understanding and description of leprosy on a world basis.

 Nordhordland UNESCO Biosphere